 Where to sleep

 I am officially of the traveling age where it matters where I sleep.
-While I previously could rock a hostel bed or curl up on a couch if necessary, my third decade on this earth is just around the corner and the times?
+The times?
 They are a-changin’.
 The good thing is, because of Dublin’s compact size, location is barely an issue.
 The heart of the city is a 30-minute cab ride from the airport, so you’re never too far away from the action.
-As our week-long Irish extravaganza was bookended by a total of three nights in Dublin, we experienced two of the Doyle Collection‘s finest.
+This time, our week-long Irish extravaganza was bookended by a total of three nights in Dublin.
+As such, we experienced two of the Doyle Collection‘s finest.

 The Westbury Hotel, Grafton Street // Our love for The Westbury is well-documented.
-After our first trip, we regaled Mrs. O’s readers with our first impressions, and later, shared our afternoon tea & champagne highlights for the Triptease crowd.
+You may recall that ater our first trip, we regaled Mrs. O’s readers with our first impressions.
 This was about a year and a half ago, and I’m happy to report that, unsurprisingly, The Westbury holds up.
-I’m even starting to feel like a bit of a regular, with a nearby favorite pub (McDaid’s, but more on that later), preferred shops, and a direct path to Dame St. that I could conquer with my eyes closed.
+I’m even starting to feel like a bit of a regular!
+Complete with a nearby favorite pub, preferred shops, and a direct path to Dame St. that I could conquer with my eyes closed.

 Photos via The Westbury except for bottom right.
 That’s mine.

-This trip, the hubs and I again spent two nights at this Grafton St. gem, and it only made me further appreciate its proximity to such a bustling street without making you feel like you’re stuck in a tourist mecca.
-The hotel is set back just far enough away from the pedestrian thoroughfare, so if, after a full Irish breakfast at Wilde, you walk out the front door and see insane crowds, it’s easy to take a detour and avoid it all together.
+This trip, the hubs and I again spent two nights at this Grafton St. gem.
+It only made me further appreciate its proximity to such a bustling street without feeling stuck in a tourist mecca.
+The hotel is set back just far enough away from the pedestrian thoroughfare.
+So if, after a full Irish breakfast at Wilde, you walk out the front door and see insane crowds, it’s easy to take a detour and avoid it all together.

 I’m also convinced that the Westbury has the best rooms to come back to after a long day.
-I’m not sure what it is, exactly, but they dim the lights just right, set out your slippers, and offer sweet treats to say goodnight (this time, visions of macarons, petite cakes, and chocolates danced in my head).
+I’m not sure what it is, exactly, but they dim the lights just right, set out your slippers, and offer sweet treats to say goodnight.
 Even the most jet lagged of travelers can get back on track in no time, I’m convinced.

 The Croke Park Hotel, Jones’s Road // For our last night, we holed up at The Westbury’s more budget-friendly sister, The Croke Park (it’s all about the high/low mix, remember).
-As its name might suggest, it neighbors Croke Park Stadium, which makes it absolutely perfect for concert goers and sports fans.
-I don’t believe there was anything happening at the stadium during our stay, but it was still hopping — especially with families.
-We were also pleased to find that the Budget car rental center was a 5 minute drive, which made dropping off our car post-roadtrip a major breeze.
+As its name might suggest, it neighbors Croke Park Stadium.
+This makes it absolutely perfect for concert goers and sports fans.
+I don’t believe there was anything happening at the stadium during our stay?
+But it was still hopping — especially with families.
+We were also pleased to find that the Budget car rental center was a 5 minute drive.
+This made dropping off our car post-roadtrip a major breeze.
 Plus, you get the Doyle bed, which is really climbing the ranks as one of the comfiest hotel beds yet.

 I will say that there’s not a TON right around the hotel, and while the hubs and I went out in Dublin, the rest of our group stayed behind for dinner.
 The concierge was extremely helpful, and pointed them toward a local pizza place that earned rave reviews.
 There’s also a bar in the hotel that was spacious and comfortable, so if you’re looking to relax on your last night pre-flight, Croke Park is the winner.